rdkcentral/Lightning-SDK/docs/plugins/platform.md

 # Platform

 Sometimes your App might need to interact with the Platform it's running on.
-For example to retrieve information about the user profile, localization, the capabilities of the device or global accesibility settings.
+For example to retrieve information about the user profile, localization, the capabilities of the device or global accessibility settings.

 Getting access to this information requires to connect to lower level APIs made available by the platform.
 Since implementations differ between operators and platforms, the Lightning-SDK offers a Platform plugin, that exposes a generic, agnostic interface to the developer.